Levak/warfacebot/README.md

  - `whois <nickname>`: Retreive any connected player's country and lobby status;
  - `missions`: Crown challenge objectives;
  - `start`: If he's master, try to start the room;
+ - `stay`: If in a room, make sure to stay even if the room started (for 1h, until it leaves the current room);
- - `switch`: If in PvP, try to switch team.
+ - `switch`: If in PvP, try to switch team;
+ - `unready`: If in a room, keep to unready, until it either receives `ready` or leaves the current room.

 ### Owner-only commands